 Designer Radiator Buying Guide

-If you want to make a statement in a room, then a designer radiator could be just what you’ve been looking for.
+If you want to make a statement in a room, then a designer radiator might be exactly what you're looking for.

 Designer radiators go further than functionality, they add style and can be fitted in various rooms throughout your home.
-They come in a range of colours, types and sizes, meaning you can find a designer radiator to fit every space and any decor.
+Available in a range of styles, colours, and sizes all allowing you to choose the perfect design and fit for your home, no matter it's size or decor.

-To help you out, Plumbworld has written this complete guide to designer radiators.
-We’ll discuss how they’re different from standard models, the design types, how to install them and answer some crucial questions you may have before buying.
+To help you out, here at Plumbworld we have written this complete guide to designer radiators.
+We’ll discuss how they’re different from standard models, the design types, how to install them, and answer some important questions you may have before buying.

 Read on to find out more about designer radiators and what they can offer your home…

 What are designer radiators?